Technical-Debt-Large-Scale/sms/README.md

 Figure 1 ![SMS Process](https://github.com/Technical-Debt-Large-Scale/sms/blob/master/images/sms-process.png) show the flow used in this SMS

-We used the following [Form](https://github.com/Technical-Debt-Large-Scale/sms/blob/master/python/auxiliary/Convert_tables_to_latex_form.ipynb) form to extract and analyze the data from the spreadsheet.
+We used the following [Form](https://github.com/Technical-Debt-Large-Scale/sms/blob/master/md/mytable_extract_data_eg.md) | [Script](https://github.com/Technical-Debt-Large-Scale/sms/blob/master/python/auxiliary/Convert_tables_to_latex_form.ipynb) to extract and analyze the data from the spreadsheet.

 # Scripts used to analyse the dataset